aleksandra20050404/OnlineRetail_Data_Analysis/README.md

 ### Step 2: Data Preparation:

 ####Data Cleansing Assumptions :
-Some negative Quantity and UnitPrice values ​​have been removed based on error assumptions, which must be confirmed by the database owners
+Some negative Quantity and UnitPrice values ​​have been removed based on error assumptions, which must be confirmed by the database owners.

 Initial data exploration revealed missing values in 'CustomerID' and 'Description', and negative values in 'Quantity' and 'UnitPrice'.
 Missing 'Description' values were imputed by using the most frequent description for each 'StockCode'.